llord1/llord1.github.io/07a-LegalSurvey.md

 This question would confirm the presence of legal aid in Saint Lucia.
 It would simultaneously note general lawyer awareness of the availability of such services.

- 7) Please indicate if a perceived language barrier has ever limited any of your attorney-client interactions; please select all that apply.
+*7. Please indicate if a perceived language barrier has ever limited any of your attorney-client interactions.*

+Yes

 No

-Yes, they used a form of sign language
+*7b.
+If 'yes', please indicate the language they used; please select all that apply.*

-Yes, they used English
+English

-Yes, they used Saint Lucian Kwéyòl (Antillean Creole/ Patois)

-Yes, they used Haitian Creole
+Saint Lucian Creole (Kwéyòl, Patois, Patwa)

+French

-Yes, they used Guadeloupean Creole
+Guadeloupean Creole

-Yes, they used French
+Haitian Creole

-Yes, they used Spanish
+Spanish

-Yes, they used Japanese

-Yes, they used Korean
+Portuguese (or any Romance language not mentioned)

-Yes, they used Papiamento
+Papiamento

-Yes, they used Dutch (including Afrikaans)

-Yes, they used Indigenous (including Arawakan, Cariban, of the Americas, & Australia)
+Amerindian (including Arawakan, Cariban, etc.)

-Yes, they used Portuguese (or any Romance language not mentioned)
+Arabic (or any Afro-Asiatic language not mentioned)

+Dutch (including Afrikaans)

-Yes, they used Irish (or any Celtic language not mentioned)
+Hindi (or any Indo-Iranian/ Dravidian language not mentioned)

-Yes, they used Arabic (or any Afro-Asiatic language not mentioned)
+German (or any West Germanic language not mentioned)

-Yes, they used Swahili (or any Niger-Congo/ African language not mentioned)
+Greek (or any Hellenic/ Armenian/ Albanian language not mentioned)

-Yes, they used Hindi (or any Indo-Iranian/ Dravidian language not mentioned)
+Indonesian (or any Austronesian/ Austroasiatic/ Kra-Dai language not mentioned)

-Yes, they used Swedish (or any North Germanic/ Uralic language not mentioned)
+Irish (or any Celtic language not mentioned)

+Japanese

+Korean

-Yes, they used German (or any West Germanic language not mentioned)
+Mandarin Chinese (or any Sino-Tibetan language not mentioned)

-Yes, they used Russian (Armenian or any Balto-Slavic language not mentioned)
+Russian (Armenian or any Balto-Slavic language not mentioned)

-Yes, they used Turkish (or any Turkic/ Altaic language not mentioned)

-Yes, they used Greek (or any Hellenic/ Armenian/ Albanian language not mentioned)
+Swahili (or any Niger-Congo/ African language not mentioned)

-Yes, they used Mandarin (or any Sino-Tibetan language not mentioned)
+Swedish (or any North Germanic/ Uralic language not mentioned)

-Yes, they used Indonesian (or any Austronesian/ Austroasiatic/ Kra-Dai language not mentioned)
+Turkish (or any Turkic/ Altaic language not mentioned)

+Any form of sign language

+Another language not represented

+Unrecognised language(s)

 This question seeks to explore the personal linguistic limitations of lawyers in a multilingual environment.
 It may reinforce the perceived need for lawyers to acquire additional languages.

- 8a) Please indicate the language you use most often to communicate and your proficiency.
+*8a.
+Please indicate the language you use most often to communicate and your proficiency.
 Note: Selecting only "listen (understand)" encompasses scenarios where one can comprehend but not converse in a language.

-*Row categories: First Language (most often used at home).*

-Language dropdowns:

-Any form of sign language
+(Very well, Well, Not well, Not at all, Not applicable)*

 English

-Saint Lucian Kwéyòl (Antillean Creole/ Patois)
+Saint Lucian Creole (Kwéyòl, Patois, Patwa)

+French

+Guadeloupean Creole

 Haitian Creole

-Guadeloupean Creole

-French

 Spanish

-Japanese

-Korean
+Portuguese (or any Romance language not mentioned)

 Papiamento

+Amerindian (including Arawakan, Cariban, etc.)

+Arabic (or any Afro-Asiatic language not mentioned)

 Dutch (including Afrikaans)

-Indigenous (including Arawakan, Cariban, of the Americas, & Australia)
+Hindi (or any Indo-Iranian/ Dravidian language not mentioned)

+German (or any West Germanic language not mentioned)

+Greek (or any Hellenic/ Armenian/ Albanian language not mentioned)

-Portuguese (or any Romance language not mentioned)
+Indonesian (or any Austronesian/ Austroasiatic/ Kra-Dai language not mentioned)

 Irish (or any Celtic language not mentioned)

+Japanese

+Korean

-Arabic (or any Afro-Asiatic language not mentioned)
+Mandarin Chinese (or any Sino-Tibetan language not mentioned)

+Russian (Armenian or any Balto-Slavic language not mentioned)

 Swahili (or any Niger-Congo/ African language not mentioned)

-Hindi (or any Indo-Iranian/ Dravidian language not mentioned)

 Swedish (or any North Germanic/ Uralic language not mentioned)

-German (or any West Germanic language not mentioned)

-Russian (Armenian or any Balto-Slavic language not mentioned)

 Turkish (or any Turkic/ Altaic language not mentioned)

-Greek (or any Hellenic/ Armenian/ Albanian language not mentioned)

-Mandarin (or any Sino-Tibetan language not mentioned)

-Indonesian (or any Austronesian/ Austroasiatic/ Kra-Dai language not mentioned)
+Any form of sign language

-Another language not represented
+Another language not represented (Please manually list language(s):)

-Other column categories "Language; Speak/Sign; Read; Write; Listen/Understand", offered the same dropdown options:

-Very well

-Well

-Not well

-Not at all

- b) Please indicate which technique best describes how you came to learn the aforementioned language; please select all that apply.
+*8b.
+Please indicate which technique best describes how you came to learn the aforementioned language; please select all that apply.*

-Column categories:
-Formal education (requirement/ elective); Informal education (hobby); Informal education (from family & friends); Not applicable
+First Language [Formal education (requirement/elective);  Informal education (hobby); Informal education (family & friends)]

 The first half of this question is one of the most crucial to this study.
 Saint Lucia is an actively changing multilingual environment.
 The setting is dynamically developing due to evolving political and legal policies (such as Citizenship by Investment (CIP) {% cite bayat_2020 gis_CIP_2017 slu_cip_2020 capital_CIP_2020 harvey_2020 investvisa_2016 %}.
 English is listed as it is the official language spoken (a prestige language) in Saint Lucia.
 Apart from modern English, legal (and medical) professionals can claim to be multilingual based on their foundational Latin studies; noting this detail acknowledges this inherent field facet.
 Saint Lucian Kwéyòl (Antillean Creole/ Patois) is inquired about, as it is the heritage language of the island.
 French and Spanish are listed as they are typical language offerings at all high schools on the island.
 Dutch, and Portuguese, and to a lesser extent Arabic, Hindi, and Gaelige/Irish are other common languages to the rest of the Caribbean due to colonialization, indentured labor, and the ease of immigration among Caribbean islands.
 Japanese has been taught in Saint Lucia by humanitarian volunteers as part of their Japan International Cooperation Agency (JICA) work {% cite kobayashi_2020 %}.
 There also appears to be a rapidly growing Mandarin-speaking population in the Caribbean.
 It is important to ensure that the legal system can support the increasing numbers of Mandarin-speaking immigrants of various backgrounds (including investors, tourists, CIP purchasers, and foreign officials (for various joint government projects).